 About HPF Homeowner’s HOPE Hotline

-HUD-certified housing counselors around the U.S. are available 24/7 to speak with distressed homeowners via the HOPE hotline in more than 170 different languages.
-Based in Minneapolis with offices in Washington, D.C., HPF is an independent, national nonprofit dedicated to guiding consumers on a path to sustainable homeownership by improving their financial health.
+HUD-certified housing counselors around the U.S. are available 24/7 to speak with distressed homeowners via the HOPE hotline in more than 200 languages.
+Based in Minneapolis with offices in Washington, D.C., HPF is an independent, national nonprofit dedicated to guiding consumers onto the path of sustainable homeownership and improving their overall financial health.
 Learn more at HOPE Hotline.